DanielVanNoord/AlpacaDiscoveryTests/README.md

 This supports both IPv4 broadcast and IPv6 multicast.

 ## Python
 This is an example Python 3 set of programs.
 The client requires the netifaces any pyuv packages.
 This can be installed with `pip (or pip3) install netifaces`.
-This was tested on  Windows, Linux (Ubuntu, Manjaro and Raspbian) and OSX.
+This was tested on  Windows, Linux (Ubuntu, Manjaro and Raspberry Pi OS) and OSX.
 They can be run with the normal Python command.

 There are two separate Python examples using different threading models.
 One uses a single Thread for each of the IPv4 and IPv6 device / client examples.
 The other example uses pyuv which is a wrapper around libuv, a multi-platform asynchronous i/o library.